Ctr-cv/CS231N/README.md

 ## Notes
 ### Assignment 2
 - If using CPU for Pytorch, remove the index-url line in requirements.txt and change to regular torch, torchvision.
 W/O versions is fine.
+- On Q5, you'll need to run the `get_coco_dataset.sh' manually since the notebook doesn't run it automatically.